Please complete the learning isolation and home learning activities on Showbie. Click here

 This term, we will be thinking about:

-- Writing simple sentences that have a capital letter, finger spaces and a full stop.
+- Writing simple and compound sentences that have a capital letter, finger spaces and a full stop.

 - Using adjectives in our writing (describing words) – The little boy… The fluffy dog…